kboroz/TimeSeriesPrediction/Week01_MLP/README.md

-ALL RECOMMENDED - WATCH AT LEAST ONE OF THE VIDEOS/PLAYLISTS:
+ALL RECOMMENDED - Watch at Least ONE of the Video-Playlists:

 https://www.youtube.com/playlist?list=PL0rM26FV6611AJD1bOdfbwxAZuZiuHR8i